 ANV Board Members will consider ANV a philanthropic priority and make annual gifts that reflect that priority.
 So that ANV can credibly solicit contributions from foundations, organizations, and individuals, ANV expects to have 100 percent of Board Members make an annual contribution that is commensurate with their capacity.
 ANV has a “Give or Get” policy in regards to board members annual contribution.

-ANV’s Board Members will serve a two-year term to be eligible for reappointment for one additional term.
+ANV’s Board Members will serve a three-year term to be eligible for reappointment for one additional term.
 Board and committee meetings meetings will be held monthly and will be held in coordination with full board meetings.

 This is an extraordinary opportunity for an individual who is passionate about ANV’s mission and who has a track record of leadership.
 Selected Board Members will have achieved leadership stature in community, business, government, philanthropy, or the nonprofit sector.
 Their accomplishments will allow them to attract other well-qualified, high-performing Board Members.

 Ideal candidates will have the following qualifications:

 - Extensive professional experience with significant leadership accomplishments in community organizing, business, government, philanthropy, or the nonprofit sector

 - A commitment to and understanding of ANV’s beneficiaries, preferably based on experience